libretro/docs/docs/start/installation.md

 # Start Point

-RetroArch has been ported to many platforms.
-It can run on several PC operating systems (Windows, macOS, Linux), home consoles (PlayStation 3, Xbox 360, Wii U, etc.), handheld consoles (PlayStation Vita, Nintendo 3DS, etc.), on smartphones (Android, iOS, etc.), single-board computers (Raspberry Pi, ODROID, etc.) and even on web browsers by using the Emscripten compiler.
-Currently RetroArch version is {{ unit.stable }} and It is updated regularly throughout the month.
+RetroArch is a versatile emulator that has been successfully ported to a wide range of platforms.
+With its ability to run on numerous PC operating systems such as Windows, macOS, and Linux, as well as home consoles like PlayStation 3, Xbox 360, and Wii U, RetroArch offers a comprehensive gaming experience to its users.
+It is also compatible with handheld consoles like PlayStation Vita and Nintendo 3DS, as well as smartphones running on Android and iOS.

+In addition to these platforms, RetroArch can also be run on single-board computers such as Raspberry Pi and ODROID.
+Moreover, with the use of the Emscripten compiler, RetroArch can even be accessed through web browsers.
+The latest stable version of RetroArch is {{ unit.stable }}, and it is regularly updated throughout the month to ensure optimal performance and compatibility.
+Whether you're a gaming enthusiast or a software developer, RetroArch is an excellent choice for emulating retro games and enjoying a nostalgic gaming experience.

 ## Downloading

-First of all, you need to download RetroArch.
-In some systems you can find the application in the system's official store or in an alternative store.
-You can also download RetroArch from our website.
-You may not hesitate to download when the source is a member approved by LibRetro or LibRetro itself.
+To get started with RetroArch, the first step is to download the application.
+While some systems may have RetroArch available in their official store or an alternative store, it's also possible to download it directly from the RetroArch website.
+When downloading, be sure to choose a trusted source that has been approved by LibRetro or is LibRetro itself to ensure a safe and reliable download.
+Don't hesitate to download from these sources as they are verified by the RetroArch community.

 !!! example